 8. Wynonna Judd

 In the late 1970s, Judd and her mother moved to Nashville, Tennessee, where they saw significant success.
-Specifically, The Judds had fourteen number-one hits.
+Specifically, the Judds had 14 number-one hits.

 9. Sturgill Simpson

-Born in Jackson, Kentucky, and attending Woodford County High School near Versailles, John Sturgill Simpson is better known by his middle name, Sturgill, which was his grandmother’s maiden name.
-He did a short stint in the Navy before beginning his music career in 2004.
+Our penultimate singer was born in Jackson, Kentucky.
+John Sturgill Simpson is better known by his middle name, Sturgill, which was his grandmother’s maiden name.
+He did a short stint in the navy before beginning his music career in 2004.

-He’s known for his Americana-folk music with a distinctive county music flair which has become very popular.
-His album, Metamodern Sounds in Country Music, was listed on Rolling Stone’s “50 Best Albums of 2014” and was nominated for a Grammy award.
+For him, it was a rocky start, but Sturgill eventually became known for his Americana-folk music with a distinctive county music flair, which has become very popular.
+His album Metamodern Sounds in Country Music was listed on Rolling Stone‘s 50 Best Albums of 2014 list and was nominated for a Grammy award.

 Simpson has continued to produce and release music, with a new album dropping in 2022.